How to Swim (band)

-How to Swim are a pop/rock band from Glasgow, United Kingdom.
+How to Swim are a pop/rock band from Glasgow, Scotland.
+The core group currently consists of Gregor Barclay (lead vocals, guitars), Daniel Drever (guitars, vocals), Patsy Cramilton (synths, cello, vocals), Dave Gillies (bass, vocals), Noah Scott (keyboards), Alexander Lambton (saxophone) and Chris Brown (drums).
+Barclay, also the band's leader and songwriter, has been the only consistent member since formation in 2000.
+Band historian Brown rejoined the live lineup in 2024 having previously taken the drumstool throughout the 2000s.

 History

 Formation and early years (2000–2003)

 How to Swim were formed at Glasgow School of Art in late 2000 by Gregor Barclay (vocals and guitar), then a 1st year architecture student.
-HTS began as a six piece, comprising Barclay and fellow undergraduates: bassist Tang Chi Meng, percussionist Michael Bates, drummer Benedict Radcliffe, guitarist Mark Chapman and multi-instrumentalist Anna Webster.
+The band began as a six piece, comprising Barclay and fellow undergraduates: bassist Tang Chi Meng, percussionist Michael Bates, drummer Benedict Radcliffe, guitarist Mark Chapman and multi-instrumentalist Anna Webster.
 This line-up would last for only one performance, with Radcliffe departing, replaced by Bob Rafferty.
 Initial influences included Bob Dylan, The Velvet Underground and Pavement.
 The band's line-up would continue to change many times over subsequent years, adapting influences and styles.
 Throughout, Barclay has remained the principal songwriter, the sole continuous member through the different incarnations of the band.

 In 2001, HTS released three home-recorded EPs, each on a very limited run.
 In the summer, the three CD-Rs were collected and released as The 3 EPs, the title a nod to The Beta Band's similarly titled 1998 release.
 The material from this period was recorded and performed by Barclay, with violinist Pauline McMullen and bassist Tang Chi Meng (by this point the only surviving member from the 'classic' line-up.)
 Around this time, the band played a number of gigs in Glasgow as a quartet with Rafferty on drums, occasionally augmented by Rafferty's elder brother Nick on lead guitar.
 In 2002, Tang departed the band to concentrate on his studies, and was replaced by Jim McAteer.

 By 2003, with McMullen, McAteer and both Raffertys departed (the junior Rafferty would return to the drumstool for a brief period in 2010), the band used recording dates arranged at Glasgow's Stow College to embark upon producing a self-funded first album Start Life in 2D.
 The line-up now included bassist/trumpeter Martin Docherty, drummer Chris Brown and flautist Fiona Burns.
 Recordings made by the music production class formed a large portion of the album, along with tracks recorded at the SAE Institute, and two home recordings produced by Barclay's schoolfriend Mark Velarde.

 The ten-track album was released in limited supply in August 2003, (following on from a limited-edition collection of live recordings and home demos entitled Gain Dimension) through the band's own 'Personal Hygiene' imprint, sold in local independent music stores and promoted with a number of live performances in and around Scotland.

 The release found some limited radioplay; the band were interviewed on Jim Gellatly's Beatbreakers programme on the now-defunct XFM Scotland (then Beat 106).